 Increased social media traction

 Keeping a motif of a specific hashtag of the event within the confines of the photo op zone can encourage attendees to incorporate it into their social media posts or stories.
-This has been gaining traction recently and seems to be a fairly common feature nowadays.
+This has been gaining traction recently and seems to be a fairly common feature for event management agencies.
 However, including it has become invaluable.
 Even if attendees choose against using the hashtag, if the photo op is creative and distinct, it may trigger viewers to look up the event via the hashtag.
 So it’s best to keep it Instagram-and Facebook-friendly.

 Personalized Giveaways / Instant Gifts